skandalk15/Pente-MiniMax-Game/README.md

 The agent uses the alpha-beta pruning algorithm to evaluate possible moves and select the best one.
 It considers both regular moves and capture moves to determine the most advantageous position.
 The evaluation function assesses the board based on the number of connected pieces, potential captures, and the overall game state.

-## Deployment

-This project does not require specific deployment steps as it is designed to be run locally for the purpose of the CSCI-561 Foundations of Artificial Intelligence course.

 ## Contributing

 Contributions are welcome!
 If you have suggestions or improvements, please create a pull request or open an issue.